Synagogue Kippenheim

 How long should I spend visiting?

-A visit typically takes between one and two hours, allowing ample time to explore the exhibits and reflect on the site’s history.
+A visit typically takes around one to two hours, allowing ample time to explore the exhibits and reflect on the historical significance.

 Is photography allowed?

-Photography policies may vary, so it is best to check upon arrival.
-Respect the rules in place to ensure the integrity of the site.
+Photography policies may vary, so it’s best to check for any specific guidelines upon arrival.

 Are there guided tours?